Dr George Hazel OBE

 From 1989 to 1993 he was a main board Director with Transportation Planning Associates where he was responsible for Scotland.
 Under his direction the business grew from an almost zero base to one of the largest in Scotland with a fee income of around £1 million per annum.
 From 1979 to 1989, he was with Napier University as a transport specialist.
 Under his guidance the Department of Civil Engineering became the largest centre of transport research expertise in Scotland and one of the most important in the UK.
 In 1986 he was made Head of Department and in 1987 became the first Professor of Transportation in Scotland.
 His initial training, following graduation, was in Local Government where he worked from 1971 to 1979.

 SELECTED NATIONAL AND INTERNATIONAL EXPERIENCE

-- Smart Mobility Network Integrator for Scottish Enterprise – Phase 2 – Dr Hazel has been re-appointed as the Smart Mobility Network Integrator for Scottish Enterprise for phase 2 of the programme.
-This is a 2 year commission focusing on the developing of the smart mobility industry cluster in Scotland, growing the cluster to over 300 comoanies and building it into an interactive networking group.
-He will also lead the delivery of the smart mobility projects with the team in Scottish Enterprise buildings the range of projects into a National Living Lab demonstrating the full range of smart mobility products and services including the development of mobility management service companies.
+- Smart Mobility Network Integrator for Scottish Enterprise – Phase 2 – Dr Hazel was re-appointed as the Smart Mobility Network Integrator for Scottish Enterprise for phase 2 of the programme.
+This was a 2 year commission focusing on the developing of the smart mobility industry cluster in Scotland, developing a MaaS database of over 240 companies and public agencies, growing the Scottish MaaS Alliance to over 50 companies and building it into an interactive networking group.
+He also worked with the companies developing over 6 MaaS demonstration projects.

 - Smart Mobility, Translink, Brisbane – Dr Hazel was part of a team advising Translink on the implementation of mobility management in Queensland.
 This is based on developing mobility products that are user focused and valued by the customer and help build a seamless mobility system in the future.